-“Joaquin was like a son to me,” said Julien’s mother Tennille.
-“He went on family trips with my family and our son went away with his.”
-The two friends attended Heron Heights Elementary School, Westglades Middle, and both lived in the Heron Bay community in Parkland.
+“Joaquin was like a son to me,” said Julien’s mother, Tennille.
+“He went on family trips with my family, and our son went away with his.”
+The two friends attended Heron Heights Elementary School, Westglades Middle, and lived in the Heron Bay community in Coral Springs.

-She wanted to help Joaquin’s large family get to the March to Washington and said that her daughter Jada, who works at Monster Mini Golf in Coral Springs, was approached by regional manager David Jiminian who asked what they could do to help the family.
+She wanted to help Joaquin’s large family get to the March to Washington.
+She said that her daughter Jada, who works at Monster Mini Golf in Coral Springs, was approached by regional manager David Jiminian who asked what they could do to help the family.

-The cost to golf will be $10 per person, but anyone can give above that amount which will go directly to the family.
-If you cannot attend and you would still like to help send them to Washington, Julien has set up a GoFundMe for the family.
+The cost to golf will be $10 per person, but anyone can give above that amount, which will go directly to the family.
+If you cannot attend and would still like to help send them to Washington, Julien has set up a GoFundMe for the family.

 Monster Mini Golf is located at 9533 Westview Dr, Coral Springs.